 To evaluate whether goodwill is impaired, we compare the fair value of the reporting unit to which the goodwill is assigned to the reporting unit's carrying amount, including goodwill.
 We determine the fair value of each reporting unit using the present value of expected future cash flows for that reporting unit.
 If the carrying amount of a reporting unit exceeds its fair value, then the amount of the impairment loss must be measured.
-The impairment loss would be calculated by comparing the implied fair value of reporting unit goodwill to its carrying amount.
-In calculating the implied fair value of reporting unit goodwill, the fair value of the reporting unit is allocated to all of the other assets and liabilities of that unit based on their fair values.
+The impairment loss would be calculated by comparing the implied fair value of reporting unit goodwill, the fair value of the reporting unit is allocated to all of the other assets and liabilities of that unit based on their fair values.
 The excess of the fair value of a reporting unit over the amount assigned to its other assets and liabilities is the implied fair value of goodwill.
 An impairment loss would be recognized when the carrying amount of goodwill exceeds its implied fair value.
 To date, we have had no impairments of goodwill.